Human Geography

 Overview

-Human Geography research at Keele is wide-ranging but particularly focused around Social and Cultural Geography.
-Details of research being undertaken by staff at Keele of relevance to each theme is provided briefly below.
+Human Geography research at Keele is wide-ranging but particularly focused on Social and Cultural Geography.
+Details of research being undertaken by staff at Keele that are relevant to each theme are outlined below.

 Social Geography

-A second key area of research relates to international migration - including motivations and impacts, as well as people's place-based experiences of globalisation and development in a range of different contexts, including super-diverse communities.
-Research also considers the importance of transnational networks, changes in local livelihoods and the possibilities for locally sustainable, alternative economic development, and environmental degradation linked to migration.
+- Migration and superdiversity, including motivations and impacts, as well as people’s place-based experiences of globalisation and development in a range of contexts.
+Research also explores transnational networks, changes in local livelihoods, possibilities for locally sustainable alternative economic development, and environmental degradation linked to migration.

 Cultural Geography

-A second key area of research relates to the relationships between humans, animals, public knowledge and identity, and with a particular focus on historical otter hunting, contemporary otter conservation, animal welfare and pet theft.
+- The relationships between humans, animals, public knowledge and identity, with a particular focus on historical otter hunting, contemporary otter conservation, animal welfare and pet theft.

 Research interests